 SP-11 Waterlogged Wood Treatment

 In 1995, the founder of Preservation Solutions, was approached by the head archaeologist for the Maine State Museum with a challenge to develop a better method of stabilizing and preserving waterlogged wood.
-Using our background in leather treatment and preservation, a formula for waterlogged wood conservation was conceived.
+Using his background in leather and wood treatment preservation, and 2 years of testing a formula for waterlogged wood conservation was conceived.
 Thus, SP-11 Waterlogged Wood Treatment was developed.

-SP-11 has been tested on waterlogged wooden artifacts for close to 20 years with highly successful results.
+SP-11 has been used and tested on waterlogged wooden artifacts for more than 25 years with highly successful results.

 What is Waterlogged Wood and Why it Must be Treated?